Evermeij/NAML/README.md

 ## License

-This project is licensed under ?????
+This project is licensed under GPLv3.
+See license.md for further details.

 ## Acknowledgments